sreenathkspanikker/react_bootstrap_antd_sass_boilerplate/README.md

 The main idea is to build a clean and awesome frontend application using react.js with the help of React Bootstrap, Antd, sass.
 You can easly develope a large scale application using these package.

-Please follw the instructions and build your own idea.
+Please follow the instructions and build your own idea.

 ## Technologies used